mieweb/docs/content/functions/reports/documents-report-super-document-type-search.md

 ## Save Report Filter Templates

 You can "save" a document report you've run.
-You may run the same report monthly and instead of putting in the report search criteria fields in individually all the time, you can "save" the report filters to run again at a future time without having to manually key everything in again.
+You may run the same report monthly and instead of putting in the report search criteria fields individually every time, you can "save" the report filters to run again at a future time without having to manually key everything in again.
 You can save and access previous saved filter reports using the link options at the top: Save Filter Template and Show Saved Filters.

 ![](../documents-report-super-document-type-search.assets/7250c1851fb8d6a6f59214c915050c9d.png)